sawaloneman/subliminal_audio/README.md

 - Export audio to a file
 - Built-in diagnostics and benchmarking to verify dependencies and audio rendering end-to-end
+- Resilient speech synthesis pipeline that falls back to espeak when pyttsx3/system voices are unavailable, with diagnostics that flag any missing components

+### Speech synthesis reliability

+The generator first attempts to narrate affirmations with `pyttsx3`.
+When the engine cannot emit audio—typically because system voices are missing—it automatically falls back to the `espeak` CLI.
+Run the diagnostics tab (or `python3 automation_agent.py --diagnostics`) if narration fails; the report will identify whether `pyttsx3` or `espeak` require additional setup.

 ## Requirements